ajw108/voice_recognition_package/README.md

 # NxR-Baxter Voice Recognition
 ## Project Overview
 The goal of this project was to provide an additional dimension of human-robot interaction to the Baxter (nicknamed RJ) robot (from Rethink Robotics) currently on display in the Technological Institute at Northwestern University.
 Previous projects have used a motion tracker to control the robot; this project used pocketsphinx speech recognition software developed by researchers at Carnegie Mellon University (CMU) as an additional means to communicate with the robot.
 The end result of this was a "memory"-style game that challenged the user to memorize and match various sequences of poses and words provided directly by the robot.
 This format created an interestingly difficult competition between robot and human; ultimately, this aspect is what accomplished the goal of new forms of interaction and emotion as facilitated by voice recognition.

+For more information on Rethink Robotics and Baxter, see [their website.](http://www.rethinkrobotics.com/products/baxter/)
 ### Game Guide
+#### Starting the Game
+A small amount of setup is required to start the memory game.
+First, if speech recognition is to be used, the sound settings on the computer must be tested and adjusted if necessary.
+The microphone to be used should be tested in its final location as if the game were being played.
+Ubuntu has basic sound options that allow input to be tested.
+Ensure that the microphone is registering a signal that spans most of the range of input volumes when speaking at an acceptable volume.

+Next, the trajectory controller node must be started.
+Currently, this is not done through a .launch file and must be done independently of the memory game.
+The command is:

+	rosrun baxter_tools joint_trajectory_action joint_trajectory_action_server.py

+After this, the file memory.launch will start everything else required.
+The game will begin immediately after entering:

+	roslaunch voice_recogntion memory.launch

+If the memory node shuts down for any reason, the robot will safely move to the rest position before the node stops.
+#### Playing the Game
-This section explains how to physically play the game once it is running.
-There are two separate modes: one with speech recognition and one without.
+There are two separate modes of the game: one with speech recognition and one without.
 The two modes play very similarly.
 In the game, RJ gives the user an action, then the user must repeat all previously given actions in order, ending with the most recent.
 Gameplay flows along this basic sequence:

 1. Element addition
 2. User element test